Ultimate Guide to Skiing in Michigan 2025

 You’ll also find a wide variety of amenities and activities at each ski resort: in addition to snowboarding and downhill skiing, you’ll find activities like cross country skiingsnow tubing, fat tire biking, and more.

 That means you can plan on spending lots of time playing in the snow and enjoying winter activities at one of Michigan’s top-rated ski resorts.
+If playing in the snow isn’t your thing, you’ll also find luxurious spas and cozy lodges: perfect spots to enjoy some winter fun from inside.

 Michigan ski resorts